readthedocs/readthedocs.org/README.rst

 - **Multi-Format Support**:
   We support various documentation formats, including Sphinx (with reStructuredText) and MkDocs (with Markdown).
 This flexibility allows you to choose the tool that best suits your project's needs.
-  - *Image suggestion*: An infographic comparing Sphinx and MkDocs, showcasing their features and use cases.

 - **Automatic Updates**:
   With Read the Docs, every time you push updates to your GitHub repository, your documentation is automatically updated.
 This ensures that users always have access to the latest information without manual intervention.
-  - *GIF suggestion*: A GIF demonstrating the process of a GitHub push triggering an update in Read the Docs.

 - **Community-Driven**:
   By joining Read the Docs, you become part of a vibrant community of open source enthusiasts and contributors.
 You can share your knowledge, get feedback, and collaborate with others who are passionate about improving documentation.
-  - *Image suggestion*: A community illustration depicting collaboration among developers.

 Key Features 🔑
 ----------------